Parallelohedron: By combinatorial structure

-Any zonohedron whose faces have the same combinatorial structure as one of these five shapes is a parallelohedron, regardless of its particular angles or edge lengths.
-For example, any affine transformation of a parallelohedron will produce another parallelohedron of the same type.
+By symmetries and Bravais lattices

-Symmetries
+The lengths of the segments within each zone can be adjusted arbitrarily, independently of the other zones.
+Doing so extends or shrinks the corresponding edges of the parallelohedron, without changing its combinatorial type or its property of tiling space.
+As a limiting case, for a parallelohedron with more than three parallel classes of edges, the length of one of these classes can be adjusted to zero, producing a different parallelohedron of a simpler form, with one fewer zone.
+Beyond the central symmetry common to all zonohedra and all parallelohedra, additional symmetries are possible with an appropriate choice of the generating segments.

 When further subdivided according to their symmetry groups, there are 22 forms of the parallelohedra.
 For each form, the centers of its copies in its honeycomb form the points of one of the 14 Bravais lattices.
 Because there are fewer Bravais lattices than symmetric forms of parallelohedra, certain pairs of parallelohedra map to the same Bravais lattice.

 By placing one endpoint of each generating line segment of a parallelohedron at the origin of three-dimensional space, the generators may be represented as three-dimensional vectors, the positions of their opposite endpoints.
 For this placement of the segments, one vertex of the parallelohedron will itself be at the origin, and the rest will be at positions given by sums of certain subsets of these vectors.
 A parallelohedron with $g$ vectors can in this way be parameterized by $3g$ coordinates, three for each vector, but only some of these combinations are valid (because of the requirement that certain triples of segments lie in parallel planes, or equivalently that certain triples of vectors are coplanar) and different combinations may lead to parallelohedra that differ only by a rotation, scaling transformation, or more generally by an affine transformation.
 When affine transformations are factored out, the number of free parameters that describe the shape of a parallelohedron is zero for a parallelepiped (all parallelepipeds are equivalent to each other under affine transformations), two for a hexagonal prism, three for a rhombic dodecahedron, four for an elongated dodecahedron, and five for a truncated octahedron.